 - "Reliable" in your understanding is what?

-"This is an investor who would be primarily interested in developing the Nakhodka Sea Fishing Port for the export of food supplies, rather than coal, so that Nakhodka could finally dilute herself with a depressing" black "shoreline from the multitude of small ports that transship coal.
-NSRP is the only port in Primorye, which, in contrast to them, purposefully transports products with higher added value, provides reception, storage and shipment of coastal cargoes of "northern deliveries" to the regions of Magadan and Kamchatka.
-Through it goes technology, containers, food.
-The NWMP has a very profitable logistics - it is located within the city of Nakhodka, has an area of 34 and a quay wall of 1200 m.
-Our project envisages the development of this port for the export of grain, oil, perishable goods (primarily fish and fish products).
-The construction of a refrigeration complex and the reconstruction of all port facilities are planned.
-This will preserve the ecological balance in Nakhodka, create new jobs.
-Taking into account the history of the life of the port and its location, we consider the given vector of development appropriate to the interests of city residents and, in general, the development strategy of the economy of the Russian Far East.
-That's why I believe that investors will definitely come here in the very near future.
-Moreover, the state introduces for this purpose a system of privileges and preferences in the form of TORs and other forms.
+“This is an investor who would be primarily interested in the development of the Nakhodka sea fishing port for the export of food supplies, rather than coal, so that Nakhodka could finally dilute the depressing black coastline of many small ports that transship coal.
+NMRP is the only port in Primorye, which, in contrast to them, purposefully transships products with higher added value, receives, stores and dispatches coastal cargo of the "northern delivery" to the regions of Magadan and Kamchatka.
+Equipment, containers, food goes through it.
+NMRP has very profitable logistics - it is located within the city of Nakhodka, has 34 hectares of area and a quay wall length of 1200 m.
+Our project provides for the development of this port for the export of grain, oil, perishable goods (primarily fish and fish products).
+It is planned to build a refrigeration complex and reconstruct all port facilities.
+This will allow maintaining the ecological balance in Nakhodka and creating new jobs.
+Taking into account the history of the port's life and its location, we consider the given vector of development to be consistent with the interests of the city's residents and, in general, the development strategy of the economy of the Russian Far East.
+That is why I believe that investors will definitely come here as soon as possible.
+Moreover, the state introduces a system of benefits and preferences for this in the form of TORs and other forms.

 - Does DVTG have any advantages as a resident of a free port?